drewcummins/hodlol/README.md

 1. Run `npm install`.
 1. Setup your binance API key/secret by duplicating `env/dev.example.env` to `env/dev.env` and filling in appropriately.
 1. Run `npm run test-dev`.
 If all the tests pass, you should be good!
-1. If you'd like to test order creation against Binance, set `TEST_LIVE=1` on your environment and rerun `npm run test-dev`
+1. If you'd like to test order creation against Binance, set `TEST_LIVE=1` on your environment and rerun the tests.

 ### Conceptual Model